MaayanLab/clustergrammer/README.md

 ```
 This will make a clustergram visualization in the 'root' container using the [visualization json](#clustergrammer-json-format) (referred to as netowrk_data).
 The user must generate the root container and define its width and height, which will be used to define the visualization size.

-Resizing the visualization can be done by first resizing the container and then resizing the clustergram using Clustergrammer's resize_viz() function.
+Resizing the visualization can be done by first resizing the container and then resizing the clustergram using Clustergrammer's ```cgm.resize_viz()``` function.
 An example of resizing when the window change size is shown below.

 ```
 d3.select(window).on('resize', function(){